HomeCredit CardsAmexThe ideal 4 card American Express Membership Rewards team

 Note: All information about the American Express® Green Card, the Amex EveryDay® Preferred Card, and the Amex EveryDay® Card has been collected independently by Traveling For Miles.
 The American Express® Green Card, the Amex EveryDay® Preferred Card, and the Amex EveryDay® Card are not currently available through Traveling For Miles.

-Because there’s a good amount of overlap between the consumer and the business versions of the Platinum Card and the Gold card, because most people don’t run their own businesses or have side hustles, and because the consumer versions of these cards offer more customer protections, I feel comfortable in saying that most people reading this article will probably be better suited to the consumer versions of the Platinum and Gold cards and that’s why the business versions of those cards do not appear on the list above.
+Because there’s a good amount of overlap between the consumer and the business versions of the Platinum Card and the Gold card, because most people don’t run their own businesses or have side hustles, and because the consumer versions of these cards offer more customer protections, I feel comfortable in saying that most people reading this article will probably be better suited to the consumer versions of the Platinum and Gold cards, so that’s why the business versions of those cards do not appear on the list above.

-The other card that that I eliminated was the the Business Green Rewards card and that’s because it doesn’t offer much in the way of earning power or benefits and will be of very limited use to most people reading this article.
+The other card that that I eliminated was the the Business Green Rewards card, and that’s because it doesn’t offer much in the way of earning power or benefits and will be of very limited use to most people reading this article.

 Comparing the competing cards